 Searching by Industry

 I also like to filter search results by industry.
-This is because I tend to support projects that involving planting trees.
-If there is a particular cause that you want to support, you may want to use this filter along with the certification filter.
+This is because I tend to support projects that involve planting trees.
+If you want to support a particular cause, you may want to use this filter along with the certification filter.

 See Related: Climate Change Investment Opportunities for Your Portfolio